Welcome to Animated Knots by Grog

 Alternatives: There are good alternatives available:

-Paradox: When you tie the round turn and two Half Hitches, in the process you actually create a clove hitch round the standing end!
+Paradox: When you tie this round turn and two Half Hitches, in the process you actually create a clove hitch round the standing end!

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.